PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 ![](../.gitbook/assets/image-32.png)

 The three circled wires are what will be connecting your power supply to an outlet.
-The non circled wires are what will be connected to your Duet Maestro board
+The non circled wires are what will be connecting to your Duet Maestro board

 {% hint style="info" %}
 We recommend having an on/off switch between the power supply and Duet Maestro board, this makes it easier to turn your printer on and off.